waweruk/shawnmclean.github.io/_posts/2017-09-30-car-parts-supplier-website-development-using-HPI-&-TECDOC.md

 Our Solution

 We are developing a TecDoc extension to work with Prestashop.
 The development will administer a search functionality that will allow delivery of data for all the products from up to 30 car parts manufacturers and deploy a search tree to locate the right part for every vehicle.
 The identification of vehicles will be supported by VIN number search as well as the original OEM part number.
-Custom pricing and customer profiling will also be developed to assign customers groups to various staff...
+Custom pricing and customer profiling will also be developed to assign customers groups to various staff.

 Developments to be Undertaken: